Thirumayam: Thirumayam fort

 Miles before reaching the town, one can see a fort atop a large hill.
 In past centuries, the fort was much larger than what now obtains; this is affirmed by the fact that the main entrance to the old fort lies about one kilometre south of the present-day fort.
 This entrance to the old fort still stands, it has a courtyard with pillared corridors and shrines of various deities.
 The sculptures on the pillars are truly beautiful.

 As one enters the town through the road which connects it with the highway, one finds a small temple dedicated to Bhairava (the Bhairavar-koil - பைரவர் கோயில்).
 This temple, which faces the main road, is a favourite with vehicle-owners who traditionally halt and pray there for a safe journey.
 This temple was actually built on the outermost wall of the old fort.

 The Thirumayam fort, set in 40 acre, is of great historical importance.
-It was built by Kizhavan Sethupathi Vijaya Raghunatha Sethupathi, ruler of Ramanathapuram in AD 1687.
-Sethupathi is the name of the ruling dynasty of Ramanathapuram (Ramnad).
+It was built by Kizhavan Sethupathi Vijaya Raghunatha Sethupathi, ruler of Ramanathapuram in 1687 CE.
+Sethupathi is the name of the ruling dynasty of Ramanathapuram.
 Another fact of historic interest is that the founder of the princely state of Pudukkottai had served as governor of Thirumayam fort before founding his own kingdom.

 Temples

-There are two famous rock-cut shrines Sathyagirisvarar and Sathyamoorthi, one for Siva and the other for Thirumal, adjacent to each other.
+There are two famous rock-cut shrines Sathyagirisvarar and Sathyamoorthi, one for Shiva and the other for Thirumal, adjacent to each other.
 These are located at the foot of a hillock on the south side of the town.

-The rock cut Shiva temple is situated on a hill amid the relics of another ancient and ruined fort.
+The Sathyagirisvarar Temple, Thirumayam, a rock cut Shiva temple is situated on a hill amid the relics of another ancient and ruined fort.
 Near this temple stands one of the largest rock inscriptions in Tamil Nadu.
 The inscriptions are of particular interest since they deal with music, a rare subject for inscriptions.

 The Sathyamurthi Perumal Temple, a Vishnu temple is located on the foot of the hill; it is much a much-venerated temple and is considered second in importance only to the temple at Srirangam (ஸ்ரீரங்கம்).
 It contains one of the largest Anantasayi group icons in India.
 Anantasayi groups have Thirumal reclining on Anantha (Seshanaaga) as the central figure.
 The Thirumal temple contains an octagonal sacred tank called ‘Satya-pushkarani’ (சத்திய புஷ்கரணி).

+Jallikattu, a Bull Taming Festival

+Every year during the time of Tamil New year and Pongal festival, a statewide popular Jallikattu will be going on the areas around Thirumayam.
+Villages like Neivaasal, Edayathur, Vembanoor will have these bull taming festivals on occasions like maha sivarathri, welcoming tamil months, et cetera.

 Politics

-Thirumayam assembly constituency is part of Sivaganga (Lok Sabha constituency).
+Thirumayam assembly constituency is a part of the Sivaganga Lok Sabha constituency.